 The City has developed an MS4 Compliance Form, a copy of which is provided in Appendix C, to record the results of each erosion and sediment control inspection.
-Sites will be inspected monthly.
+Priority sites will be inspected monthly and non-priority sites will be inspected monthly and/or quarterly.
 Sites will be prioritized for inspection if there is a demonstrated lack of BMP compliance/maintenance or sediment release.
 During the site visit, all discharge points will be inspected and the site conditions will be compared to the approved erosion and sediment control plan.
 Any deficiencies that are noted will be reported to the site manager and/or the developer.
 The developer will be given a schedule to correct deficiencies noted during the inspection or face a stop work order until they are corrected.
+For sites determined to have ineffective BMPs, a followup inspection shall be conducted and appropriately documented.
 The City will not "close out" a development permit or issue a Certificate of Occupancy until all areas are permanently stabilized, all construction debris removed, and temporary sediment control structures removed.
 A final inspection is required prior to release from the permit.